Ahnenerbe: Academic study

 During the 20th century, little scholarly research into the Ahnenerbe took place.
 Many scholars had likely been dissuaded from exploring the subject because ex-Ahnenerbe members held prominent academic positions in West Germany and did not want younger historians or archaeologists investigating their links with the SS.
 The main scholar to explore the subject in this period was a Canadian historian, Michael Kater, who conducted his research while in Germany.
 As the University of Heidelberg sought to publish Kater's thesis on the subject in 1966, Walther Wüst unsuccessfully tried to legally prevent it from doing so.
 Kater's research was then published in 1974 as Das "Ahnenerbe" der SS 1935–1945.

 Following German unification in 1990, Achim Leube began an examination of the surviving historical evidence on the Ahnenerbe, much of which had been based in West Germany.
 In November 1998, Leube oversaw an international academic conference in Berlin on the Nazis' relationship with prehistory.

 Influence in pseudo-archaeology

 Many of the ideas inherited or developed by the Ahnenerbe remain influential.
 Canadian author Heather Pringle has particularly drawn attention to the influence of Edmund Kiss' various "crackpot theories" concerning such matters as the World Ice Theory and the origins of Tiwanaku upon subsequent writers such as H.S.
-Bellamy, Denis Saurat.
+Bellamy, Denis Saurat and, later, Graham Hancock.

 In popular culture

 Much misinformation about the Ahnenerbe has circulated, due in part to adaptations of the group in fiction, and historically dubious conspiracy theories that sometimes confuse the Ahnenerbe with the roughly contemporaneous Thule Society, or the historically unverified Vril society.

 The Ahnenerbe formed the basis for the depiction in the Indiana Jones franchise of Nazis searching for religious artifacts.

-The antagonist of the 2019 animated film, Lupin III: The First is part of a fictional branch of the Ahnenerbe.